matteo-789/Percepton_gradient_descent/README.md

-# Percepton_gradient_descent
-Linear implementation of a perceptron with sigmoid activation function and feedforward gradient descent training
+# Implementation of perceptron with gradient descent feedforward training

+## Dataset

+We are using the diabetes dataset from kaggle, the goal is to predict the probability of getting diabete.

+## Activation function

+$E=mc^2$